hyperdriveguy/pokelds/CONTRIBUTING.md

 ; Custom license text if applicable
 ```

-This is not nessecary for smaller contributions (<200 LoC)
+For smaller contributions (<200 LoC), state the license for your contribution in the
+Git commit message.

 ### All Other Changes